 Palacio de Mañara

-Though local myth puts the inspiration for Don Juan as Miguel de Mañara, a 17th century nobleman who in his youth lived a life of hedonism and debauchery only to repent in later life and funded many charitable institutions such as the Hospital de la Caridad, there is little evidence of this.
+Miguel de Mañara was a 17th century nobleman who lived a life of hedonism and debauchery in his youth only to repent in later life, funding charitable institutions such as the Hospital de la Caridad.

-However, Miguel de Mañara did inspire Henri Tomasi’s 1942 work, Miguel Mañara.
-So it is in this section we can direct you to the Palacio de Mañara on Calle Levies.
+So it is in this section we direct you to the Palacio de Mañara on Calle Levies.
 This palace was bought and remodelled into what you see by Miguel’s father in 1523.
-Today it is owned by the Andalusian government and is the office of cultural heritage.
+Today the Andalusian government own and operate it as the office of cultural heritage.

 Hospital de Caridad